yenting-biao/code_judge/README.md

 # Judge
-A program judge that can identify the differences between the output of your code and the correct output.
+A judge that can identify the differences between the output of your code and the correct output.